ChristianChiarulli/blog/content/ArchLinux/01-Arch-Linux-Install-UEFI.md

 ls /usr/share/kbd/keymaps/**/*.map.gz
 ```

-- Now set the one you want:
+- Now set the one you want, here's an example:

 ```
 loadkeys de-latin1